-Plastic packaging plays an important role in our everyday lives, it protects our food, drinks, hygienic products, and many more other important goods that we use daily.
-It is a protecting equipment that other materials have a hard time managing to provide the same safety ability.
-Unfortunately, there is a persistent issue the plastic packaging industry is dealing with, and specifically the current plastic system is struggling and not performing properly.
+Plastic packaging plays an important role in our everyday lives, it protects our food, drinks, hygienic products, and many other important goods that we use daily.
+It is a protective equipment with a high safety provision level, that other materials have a hard time achieving.
+Unfortunately, there is a persistent issue the plastic packaging industry is dealing with, and specifically that the current plastic system is struggling and not performing properly.

 This is why PACCOR made its top priority to move away from a linear plastic economy towards a circular economy.

 The change starts with PACCOR itself, that is why we are changing not only our design process, but also how we produce, dispose of and reprocess plastics.